shubhambhatia190/Forest-cover-change-GEE/README.md

    - Training shapefiles stored as GEE assets

 3. **Classification**
-   - A decision tree classifier (`smileCart`) is trained and applied for both years
+   - A Random Forest classifier (`smileRandomForest`) is trained and applied for both years
    - Outputs are classified land cover images

 4. **Change Detection**